raspberrypilearning/olympic-rings/en/step_1.md

-## Introduction

-Add project description here.
-What will learners be making?
-Broadly what skills will they be learning?

 ### What you will make

+Use the pen extension blocks to draw the Olympic Rings, with correct detail about how they overlap.

 --- no-print ---
-Add instructions for interacting with the embedded content here.

 <div class="scratch-preview">
-  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/160619869/?autostart=false" frameborder="0"></iframe>
+  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/1048245134/?autostart=false" frameborder="0"></iframe>
 </div>

 --- /no-print ---

 --- print-only ---